JonKerridge/clusterFramework/Readme.md

 The *CollectInterface* is used by the collect cluster processes and the type *T* is the class that is emitted from the emit cluster.
 The *collate* method is used to process incoming data objects to create some local transitory collation of the results.
 The *finalise* method is used to present the collated transitory results directly to the user in terminal output.
-The DSL -f parameter specifies a file into which all the received data objects will be stored for post-processing by another application.
+The DSL -p parameter specifies the parameters that are to be passed to the class constructor..
-In both cases the *List params* is obtained from the DSL specification.
+In all cases the *List params* is obtained from the DSL specification.

 #### SourceDataInterface